ephraimberkovitch/PrincetonNLPYiddish/README.md

 `0_original_texts`: This folder contains the original text files for the project.
 This is a record of the original state of the texts before any pre-processing and annotation.

+`1_lookups_data`: This folder contains the json lookups files for unambiguous lemmata, pos and ents.
+This data is used to document the bulk annotation process and is superseded by the manually annotated data from INCEpTION.

+`2_corpus_json`: This folder contains the corpus.json file used to asses the number of tokens that should be automatically bulk annotated.
+It is used purely for documentation purposes.

+`3_cadet_export`: This folder should contain the conllu_export.zip file that is created by either Cadet or the Cadet notebook.
+The files inside constitute the starting point for annotation work in INCEpTION and are superseded by the INCEpTION export files.

+`4_new_language_object`: This folder contains the serialized nlp object from either Cadet or the Cadet notebook.
+This folder is fetched during training to load the new language object.

+`5_inception_export`: This folder contains the CoNLL-U data that is exported from INCEpTION once annotation work is completed.
+If versioning of exports is required, you can place each version is its own subfolder.
+During training, this folder provides the main source of training data and should be split between training and validation sets.

 ## Description